Gaurav1251/AWS_Tasks/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the MIT License - see the  file for details.